gromacs/gromacs/docs/install-guide/index.rst

 """"""""""""""""""""""""""""""""""""

 You should install the recent `Intel oneAPI DPC++`_ compiler toolkit.
-For |Gromacs| 2024, version 2023.2 is recommended, and 2023.0 is the earliest supported.
+For |Gromacs| 2024, oneAPI version 2023.2 or 2024.0 are tested regularly and are recommended, although later versions might work and can offer better performance.
+The earliest supported version is oneAPI 2023.0.
 Using open-source `Intel LLVM <https://github.com/intel/llvm>`_ is possible, but not extensively tested.
 We also recommend installing the most recent `Neo driver <https://github.com/intel/compute-runtime/releases>`_.